miekg/dreck/README.md

 Let's say a user raised an issue with the title `I can't get it to work on my computer`

 ```
-Derek set title: Question - does this work on Windows 10?
+//set title: Question - does this work on Windows 10?
 ```
 or
 ```
-Derek edit title: Question - does this work on Windows 10?
+//edit title: Question - does this work on Windows 10?
 ```

 * Triage and organise work through labels